blackducksoftware/bd_scan_yocto_via_sbom/README.md

 # INTRODUCTION
 ## OVERVIEW OF BD_SCAN_YOCTO_VIA_SBOM

-This utility is intended to:
+This utility will create a Black Duck project from a Yocto project, including
-- Scan a Yocto project to generate an SPDX SBOM file which will be uploaded to the specified Black Duck server to create a project version
+- Scanning the Yocto project artefacts to generate an SPDX SBOM file which will be uploaded to the specified Black Duck server to create a project version
-- Filter recipes using data from the OpenEmbedded (OE) APIs to 'fix-up' recipes moved to new layers or with different local versions/revisions
+- Filtering recipes using data from the OpenEmbedded (OE) APIs to 'fix-up' recipes moved to new layers or with different local versions/revisions
-- Signature scan packages/downloaded archives (for recipes not matched from OE data)
+- Signature scanning packages/downloaded archives (for recipes not matched from OE data)
-- Apply patches for locally patched CVEs identified from `cve_patch` if this data is available
+- Applying patches for locally patched CVEs identified from `cve_patch` if this data is available

 This utility has some benefits over the alternative Black Duck Yocto scan processes [Synopsys Detect](https://detect.synopsys.com/doc) and [bd-scan-yocto](https://github.com/matthewb66/bd_scan_yocto), in particular by matching modified original OE recipes and not needing to specify the Bitbake environment script to run Detect Bitbake dependency scans.

 Note that, from Black Duck version 2024.7 onwards, the use of SPDX SBOM upload provides for the optional, automatic creation of custom components for recipes not matched in the BD KB using the option `--sbom_create_custom_components`.
 This would enable the creation of a complete SBOM including 3rd party or local, custom components.

-See the BEST PRACTICE RECOMMENDATIONS section below for guidance on optimising Yocto project scans using this utility.
+See the `BEST PRACTICE RECOMMENDATIONS` section below for guidance on optimising Yocto project scans using this utility.

 ## INSTALLATION